exosite-archive/hvac-reference-application/README.md

 [https://gateway-engine.exosite.io/](https://gateway-engine.exosite.io/)

 You have already done Step 1 above.
 Start from Step 2.
 Write down mac address for adding the device later.

+TODO: take the steps from Step two and improve upon them.
+Send these steps to will for addition to the true documentation, if he can update these quickly we may not need to make our own steps in this guide.

+TODO: Also make sure that they are getting their MAC address. ssh root@<IP Adddress>
+ifconfig

 [https://gateway-engine.exosite.io/getting_started.html#step-two](https://gateway-engine.exosite.io/getting_started.html#step-two)